georgiee/coding-for-kids/slides.md

 ^ Why?
 Because internet was not available to everyone.

+^ Could I use those CDs ?

 ![left fill](images/01-intro/pcwelt-cd.jpg)

 # [fit] Drivers
 # &
 # [fit] Patches
 ---
-^ Could I use those CDs ?
-Not at all.
+^ Not at all.

-^ As I didn't even owned a computer.
+^ I didn't even owned a computer yet.

 ![fit](images/01-intro/paperboard-computer.jpg)